top of page

 • Bring your ticket!
 Its important to have your physical ticket and an ID with a matching name on hand.
 Ticket sales happen in phases, so keep an eye out for when your tickets will drop.
 If you are working with a low budget, low income tickets are available to help you afford the burn.

 • Iron out the details.
 Once you get yourself and your stuff to Black Rock City, you still have to get it all to camp.
-Make sure you have an address for your camp or an idea of where you are allowed to camp if you will be open camping.
+Make sure you have an address for your camp or an idea of where you will be open camping.

 • Plan for trash.
-Anything you bring on playa will also need to be taken out, unless of course you will be burning it.
+Anything you bring on playa will also need to be taken out, unless of course you will be burning it (such as an art piece).
 Even then you need to prepare to clean up the waste created from this.
 Don't forget to make a plan for water, grey water, food, and power.

 • Connect with other burners.
 There is likely a regional group near you that has monthly meet-ups, an art camp working on a large piece that could use some extra hands, or a theme camp that has extra tickets.